GPII/common-terms-registry/express/api/ctr.md

 + Parameters
     + updated (optional, string) ...
 Timestamp in ISO 8601 format: `YYYY-MM-DDTHH:MM:SSZ` Only records updated at or after this time are returned.
     + recordType (optional, string) ...
 The type of records to return.
-Supported values are ("term","alias","transform","translation", and "operator").
+Supported values are ("term","alias","transform","translation", and "condition").
 Can be repeated to include multiple record types.
     + status (optional, string) ...
 The record statuses to return (defaults to everything but 'deleted' records).
 Can be repeated to include multiple statuses.
     + offset (optional, string) ...
 The number of records to skip in the list of results.
 Used for pagination.
     + limit (optional, string) ...
 The number of records to return.
 Used for pagination.